Child Development Center

 - Family Child Care (FCC)

-- The Family Child Care (FCC) Program offers home-based child care in licensed homes for children ages two weeks through twelve years.
+- The Family Child Care Program offers home-based child care in licensed homes for children ages two weeks through twelve years.
 These self-employed providers operate their home independently in compliance with strict Air Force policies, including frequent inspections and close monitoring by the Family Child Care staff.
 Extensive background screening and orientation training must be completed prior to licensing.
 Full time, part time, hourly, weekends, extended hours and school age care is available.
-For more information, call the Family Child Care Office at 623-856-7472 or DSN 312-896-7472, Monday - Friday, 9:30 a.m. to 1:30 p.m.
-The office is located at 1609 Mohave.
-Currently, Luke AFB has 10 licensed FCC homes.
+Families may live in base housing or in the community.